-Born in Germany, I now conducts my continuous studies of small felines, with the help of my own group of cats, from my home on Salt Spring Island in British Columbia, Canada, where I also operates Three Gables Farm – a working farm promoting small-scale farming and heritage livestock breeds.
-A diploma in design and photography enables me to capture my chosen field and passion with vivid imagery, and a solution driven mind and creativity foster the creation of products made for true carnivores, to better meet the needs of people and felines alike.
+This is possible, because I am not a pet food business which would undoubtedly cut corners for profit.
+I remain a one person business by choice; a graphic designer and photographer with a scientific and analytical mind and desire to feed my own cats with the absolute best.
+Born in Germany, I now conducts my continuous studies of small felines, with the help of my own group of cats, from my home on Salt Spring Island in British Columbia, Canada, where I also operates Three Gables Farm.
+My diploma in design and photography enables me to capture my chosen field and passion with vivid imagery, and a solution driven mind and creativity foster the creation of products made for true carnivores, to better meet the needs of people and felines alike.

 The information I offer on this website is intended for healthy cats.
 I am not a Veterinarian or Clinical Nutritionist and can not give advise on what could or should be done for ailing cats.
 In many cases I don’t even have a personal experience that I could share.